AlexVery/WC-Draw-Simulator/README.md

 - **connect_dict.py**: connects the two dicts (teams and teams2).
 The reason i needed two dicts is because there was a per minute and daily limit for the requests at api-football.com .
 One dict was being updatied daily while the other containing data extracted from sites with no daily limit remained untouched.
 - **country_widgets.py**: The largest of the 9 files.
 It contains classes important for the organisation and function of the app. **CountryTileInGroup** represents the country when assigned to a group.
 CountryTile are the frames on the bottom of the start screen (all the available countries for the user to select from). **GroupBox** is meant to represent the groups, holding a list of teams. **Draw** is responsible for the draw procedure, while **Simulator** calculates the standings based on the groups generated from the *Draw* object. **App** organises all the above objects and ensures the smooth operation of the app.

+The group frames can be seen at the top of the screen, the available teams at the bottom.
+Each country is depicted with its flag along with the three letter FIFA code (extracted from the FIFA website).

 <div align="center">

   <p align="center">